3p3v/rs232_remote_access/README.md

 The whole system is based on Docker technology, so deploying the server can be done simply and quickly.
 OpenResty, an NGINX-based server that allows LUA scripts, was used as a reverse proxy.
 The MQTT broker used is MOSQUITTO with the mosquitto-go-auth plugin.
-Both previously mentioned components use a MySQL database to store information on system users and devices.
+Both previously mentioned components use a MySQL database to store information authorization and authentication on system users and devices.